-Purpose of this tutorial is to not describe a way to create mappings between smart contracts and final graphql requests, but a way to use the hosted service to deploy new subgraphs and make it accessible to the world.
+Purpose of this tutorial is not to describe a way to create mappings between smart contracts and final graphql requests, but a way to use the hosted service to deploy new subgraphs and make them accessible to the world.
 If you want to start from scratch, please use this documentation to define a new subgraph.

 Go to Dashboard, click on Add Subgraph (on the right side).
 Fill in the specified mandatory fields, which are subgraph name and subtitle.
 Select your github account.
 When you will be filling subgraph name, you can see the URL which will be used for it in future, something like thegraph.com/explorer/<github_name>/<subgraph_name>.
 Click Create subgraph button.
 Then you will see it in your Dashboard.

 Once you click on your newly created subgraph, you'll notice the list of commands that you can execute in order to proceed.

 - Install graph command line interface (you can use npm or yarn)

 npm install -g @graphprotocol/graph-cli